ewradcliffe/Heritage-Housing/README.md

 ## The rationale to map the business requirements to the Data Visualisations and ML tasks

+### Business Requirement 1
-**Business Requirement 1:** The client is interested in discovering how house attributes correlate with sale prices.
+The client is interested in discovering how house attributes correlate with sale prices.
 Therefore, the client expects data visualisations of the correlated variables against the sale price.

 *  We will inspect the data related to house prices
 * We will perform Pearson and Spearman correlation studies to investigate how the variables are related to Sale Price.